 Who Pays for Car Damage in a No-Fault State?

-Although motorists in no-fault states must usually file an injury claim with their own car insurance, the same is not true for damage to your vehicle and any possessions inside it during the accident.
-Even in no-fault states, property damage is covered by the liability insurance of the driver who caused the accident (unless you purchased additional insurance, such as collision coverage or uninsured/underinsured motorist coverage, in which case you may file a claim with your own policy).
+Although drivers in no-fault states typically have to submit an injury claim with their own car insurance, this is not the case for damage to your car and any belongings inside of it that were damaged in the accident.
+Property damage is always paid by the at-fault driver’s liability insurance, even in no-fault states (unless you have supplemental coverage, such collision or uninsured/underinsured motorist insurance, in which case you can make a claim against your own policy).

 What If Insurance Doesn’t Cover All My Losses?

 Auto insurance may not cover all of your losses, particularly in traffic incidents that result in catastrophic injuries.
 This can happen more frequently in states with lower minimum insurance requirements.
 For instance, Utah only mandates that drivers buy PIP insurance worth $3,000 total.
 After a major accident, this amount will only go so far.

 In addition, several no-fault states mandate a minimum of $10,000 per accident in property damage liability coverage.
 You still have a $10,000 loss to make up if your $20,000 vehicle is totaled in an accident that was not your fault.